-You should not drive for four to six weeks after your operation.
+You should not drive for four to six weeks due to the surgery you have had.

 Return to work

 Your consultant will advise you about going back to work.

 Sex

 When you feel ready you can resume sexual activity.
 However, this is a very personal matter and will depend on the extent of your surgery and your recovery.
 Please discuss any worries that you have with your consultant or specialist nurse.